 Computer Science Curriculum Intent

-The intention of the Computing and IT curriculum is to ensure that students are equipped with a broad range of skills and knowledge that will enable them to actively participate in the digital world in which they live.
+The intention of the Computer Science curriculum is to ensure that students are equipped with a broad range of skills and knowledge that will enable them to actively participate in the digital world in which they live.
 The breadth of our Computer Science curriculum will encourage students to become critical thinkers when solving real life problems.
 It will also enable them to work independently to create systems, programs, and a range of content.
-The intention of the IT curriculum is to support student’s creativity skills and develop their confidence to use technology safely and respectfully.
 We want students to have a range of experiences and opportunities to develop transferable skills which can be applied to further studies, their future career and the wider global community.

-The overall aims of the Computing department are to enable pupils to become:
+The overall aims of the Computer Science department are to enable pupils to become:

 - Successful learners who enjoy learning, make progress and achieve